Robert Pattinson’s Parents Reportedly Like Katy Perry For Him Instead Of FKA Twigs, Source Tells Life & Style

-Katy Perry and Robert Pattinson have been romantically linked to each other for years despite the latter’s previous relationship with FKA Twigs.
-The Twilight alum and his ex-fiancée broke off the engagement a few months ago, prompting a lot of fans that this is the “Fireworks” singer’s chance for love.
+Katy Perry and Robert Pattinson have been romantically linked to each other for years, despite the latter’s previous relationship with FKA Twigs.
+The Twilight alum and his ex-fiance broke off the engagement a few months ago, prompting a lot of fans to think that this is the “Fireworks” singer’s chance for love.
 Rumors are rife that she has been dating the actor for months, but what’s more interesting is that his parents are allegedly rooting for her instead of the English songstress.

-An unnamed source recently spoke with Life & Style Weekly and said that the Pattinson’s parents are rooting for Katy Perry.
+An unnamed source recently spoke with Life & Style Weekly and said that Pattinson’s parents are rooting for Katy Perry.
 The insider went on to say that his mom and dad want him to settle down with the pop star.
 What’s more is that his parents think that the 31-year-old actor and FKA Twigs were “not a good fit.”
-R-Pattz previously said during an interview with Howard Stern that he did his best to protect his ex-fiancée.
+Pattinson previously said during an interview with Howard Stern that he did his best to protect his ex-fiance.
 He revealed that Twigs suffered racial disparagement because he dated her.
 Most of them didn’t understand why he was dating her in the first place.

 Now that Robert Pattinson is a single man, most fans are thrilled about his rumored relationship with Katy Perry.
 According to the news publication’s source, the 33-year-old singer is now ready to tie the knot with the Good Time actor.
 However, “she’s hot and he’s cold, she’s yes and he’s no,” according to Life & Style Weekly.